devchallenges-io/curriculum/2-responsive-web/1-html-css/1-introduction-to-html-css.md

 By mastering both HTML structures and the CSS box model, you can create intricate webpage designs that are both functional and visually appealing.

-## Section 4: Enhancing the Webpage with CSS Styles
+## 4. Enhancing the Webpage with CSS Styles

 CSS properties are essential for making a webpage visually appealing.
 By carefully choosing and using these properties, web developers can improve the readability of text and the overall look of the content.